k0k0pelli/timetracker/README.md

 # TimeTracker
 TimeTracker is a simple tool for the personal tracking of the time you have spent on projects.
-It aims primarily at developers who want to simply track their own effort spent on projects, but may be useful also in other cases in which a detailed tracking of time spent is helpful.
+It aims primarily at developers who want to simply track their personal effort spent on projects, but it may be useful also in other cases when a detailed tracking of time spent is helpful.
 Hence, TimeTracker allows you to

 1. ... simply record your activities in a project on a personal basis (no multi-user TimeTracking).
 1. ... create reports for the time spent on a project/phase/task on a daily basis.